 Archetypes: The King (or Queen), The Performer, The Child The Clown

-Positivity and true expression of personality are the aim of the Lion; all thoughts and feelings are laid bare, and Leo will tolerate nothing that attempts to inhibit that self-expression.
-Ironically, the infamous Leonine pride can cast a dark shadow over these inner truths, one of the few things that can conceal the Lion’s wounds, doubts, and sorrows or prevent Leo from asking for the love and support from others he/she truly desires.
+Positivity and true expression of personality is the aim of the Lion; all thoughts and feelings are laid bare, and Leo will tolerate nothing that attempts to inhibit that self-expression.
+Ironically, the infamous Leonine pride can cast a dark shadow over these inner truths, one of the few things that can conceal Lion’s wounds, doubts, and sorrows or prevent Leo from asking for the love and support from others he/she truly desires.
 While the Lion has the natural charisma and charm of the King archetype, Leo also embodies the Child with characteristic spontaneity, a sense of wonder, and a playful nature.
 Given an appropriate creative outlet, the Lion knows instinctively how to be present, to live for the moment, and to shine brightly.
 Leo comes to this life to leave an individual legacy, tangible evidence of his/her spirit at work in the world.

 VIRGO THE VIRGIN

 Archetypes: The Servant, The Martyr, The Perfectionist, The Analyst

 The Virgin embodies our capacity to be of service through humble self-assessment and relentless idealism.
 Perfection is a relative and abstract concept.
 The Virgo shadow is cast when self-sacrifice in pursuit of perfection becomes martyrdom.
 When Virgo’s unrelenting inner critic goes untempered by self-acceptance, self-destructive patterns will emerge.
 In order to avoid such pitfalls, Virgins must learn to love and accept themselves and others, despite flaws.
 Virgo’s highest form evolves and improves continually over a lifetime of transformation through synthesis and service.

 LIBRA THE SCALES